element-hq/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `rc_registration_token_validity`

-*(object)* This option checks the validity of registration tokens that ratelimits requests based on the client’s IP address.
+*(object)* This option checks the validity of registration tokens that ratelimits requests based on the client's IP address.

 This setting has the following sub-options: